Royal Society Inaugural Article Perspective: Multiferroics Beyond Electric-Field Control of Magnetism: Applications of multiferroics

 \subsection{Energy-efficient devices I: Electric-field control of magnetism}

 As stated above, the original technology driver for the study of multiferroics was the tantalizing possibility of controlling magnetism using electric, rather than magnetic, fields.
-Here, we give a brief overview of the astonishing progress in this direction with the purpose of illustrating the evolution and time line from fundamental science in the laboratory to prototype devices; for a more detailed review see Ref.~\onlinecite{Spaldin/Ramesh:2019}.
+Here, we give a brief overview of the progress in this direction with the purpose of illustrating the evolution and time line from fundamental science in the laboratory to prototype devices; for a more detailed review see Ref.~\onlinecite{Spaldin/Ramesh:2019}.
 The turn of the 21st Century marks the beginning of the ``modern era'' of multiferroics, when the basic principles of the contra-indication between ferroelectricity and magnetism were articulated and candidate mechanisms, particularly the incorporation of stereochmically active lone pairs into magnetic materials, were proposed \cite{Hill:2000}.
 Three years later, the first demonstration of large and robust room-temperature ferroelectricity was made in thin films of multiferroic BiFeO$_3$ \cite{Wang_et_al:2003}.
 The first breakthrough in the electric-field control of magnetism using multiferroics followed in 2006 in the same material, with the demonstration of the reorientation of the antiferromagnetism using an electric field \cite{Ederer/Spaldin:2005,Zhao_et_al:2006}.
 Since the lattice deformation associated with the ferroelectric polarization determines the plane in which the Fe magnetic moments are oriented, electric-field reorientation of the polarization in turn reorients this magnetic easy plane.
 This finding generated considerable excitement, and was listed by Science magazine as one of their up-and-coming {\it Areas to Watch} \cite{Science:2007}.
 Of course, more appealing is the electric-field control of a net magnetization.
 An important step in this direction was the 2010 demonstration that electric-field reorientation of the antiferromagnetic domain orientation in magnetoelectric Cr$_2$O$_3$ affects the exchange-bias coupling to a ferromagnetic overlayer \cite{He_et_al:2010}.
 Switching of the ferromagnetic layer was subsequently achieved four years later by coupling a layer of ferromagnetic metallic CoFe to BiFeO$_3$ in a thin-film heterostructure \cite{Heron_et_al:2014}.
-This progression culminated in 2018 with the demonstration of a prototype {\it magnetoelectric spin-orbit logic} device that promises substantially lower energy consumption than existing architectures \cite{Manipatruni_et_al:2018}.
+This progression culminated in 2018 with the demonstration of a prototype {\it magnetoelectric spin-orbit logic} (MESO) device that promises substantially lower energy consumption than existing architectures \cite{Manipatruni_et_al:2018}.
+A challenge for multiferroics researchers is to reduce the voltage required to switch the ferroelectric state of the magnetoelectric component to around 100 mV from the current value of $\sim$ 5 V. At the same time, for the MESO device to be competitive, the voltage output from the spin-orbit component should be increased to hundreds of mV from its current $\mu$V values \cite{Spaldin/Ramesh:2019}.
+This combination of improvements is predicted to yield memory bits or logic elements that could be operated with 1 aJ of energy per bit, which would be technologically transformative.